modaslam/musicapp-project/README.md

-Developer notes and project setup, see the [developer notes documentation](DeveloperNotes.md).
+# Important Information
+To view short presentation slides, [Open Miro Board](https://miro.com/app/board/uXjVNgXNNuE=/?share_link_id=740731379346&shareablePresentation=1)
 ####
-System Design diagram, see the [system design image](system-design.png).
+For Developer notes and project setup, see the [developer notes documentation](DeveloperNotes.md).
 ####
-Backend setup, see the [backend help documentation](./musicapp-backend/README.md).
+For System Design diagram, see the [System architecture](architecture.png).
 ####
+For Backend setup, see the [backend help documentation](./musicapp-backend/README.md).
+####
-Frontend setup, see the [frontend help documentation](./musicapp-frontend/README.md).
+For Frontend setup, see the [frontend help documentation](./musicapp-frontend/README.md).